FAQ: Questions and answers all around the coronavirus

 The following groups of persons in particular are entitled to compensation:

 - Persons infected with coronavirus (if there was no sick note);

-- Category 1 Contact Persons;
+- Contact persons;

 - Persons having care and custody rights who cannot pursue their professions because day-care centres or schools have been closed temporarily by order of the public authorities.